Home โ€ข Recipes โ€ข Buns

 • Sift in the flour and add the sultanas.
 Mix until you have a soft sticky dough.

-• Take 1-2 tbsp of the dough and roll into a ball, before placing onto your pre-greased baking sheets.
-Repeat with the rest of the dough, leaving spray between each bun.
+• Lightly dampen your hands will a little water.
+Take 1-2 tbsp of the dough and roll in your hands into a ball, before placing onto your pre-greased baking sheets.
+Repeat with the rest of the dough, leaving space between each bun.

-• Gently flatten each bun a little before baking in your pre-heated oven for 15-20 minutes.
+• Gently flatten each bun a little before baking in your preheated oven for 15-20 minutes, until they are golden and look dry on top.

 • Allow to cool on the baking sheets a little before transferring to a wire rack to cool completely.